Obscure impacts demystified: Eutrophication

 This diversity in methods means the choice of method is very important if your life cycle assessment study is to include eutrophication.

 Large parts of the world are at risk of eutrophication.
 Its sources are diverse and vary locally.
 However, it is possible to strongly reduce their emission if a sense of urgency is sufficiently felt.

 We hope you enjoyed this article!
-Please let us know if there are any other LCA indicators you would like to read more about.
-Let us know on Twitter or LinkedIn using a hashtag #ObscureImpacts.
-If you want to receive quarterly articles about sustainability and life cycle thinking in your inbox, subscribe to our newsletter in a form below.
+Please let us know which other LCA indicators you’d like to read about and spread the word on social media using the hashtag #ObscureImpacts.
+If you want to receive quarterly articles about sustainability and life cycle thinking in your inbox, subscribe to our newsletter in the form below.

 Tjeerd worked for PRé as a Software Tester and Analyst from 2012 to 2020.
 He was responsible for providing consultancy services collecting data, building LCA models in SimaPro, assessing the results and preparing project deliverables as well as testing software products developed by PRé.
 His contributions made a difference in projects like the BioScope tool for assessing biodiversity and the carbon footprinting tool for the Dutch dairy sector.